 If you decide you are going to use basmati rice for your dish, one tip is to be sure to drain the water completely after soaking for 15 to 20 minutes and then proceed to sauté the rice in a teaspoon of ghee for no more than five minutes before cooking.
 A teaspoon or two of lemon juice will also prevent basmati rice from getting mushy or sticky.

 Adding coriander leaves and a curry powder is essential to having this dish get the tangy and spicy flavor you are searching for, as the herbs give the basmati rice a kick, so be sure to include powder and coriander leaves.

 - 2 cups cooked basmati rice (you can also use leftover rice)

 - 4 large ripe tomatoes cut into cubes

-- 2 tbsps vegetable/ canola/ sunflower cooking oil
+- 2 tbsps vegetable, canola, or sunflower cooking oil

 - 1 tsp mustard seeds